 Despite going almost completely unnoticed outside of Japan, Tamagotchi seems to have a sizable fanbase in Poland.

 Starcraft is the poster child of this trope for video games.
 It unexpectedly became intensely popular in South Korea, to the point of being played in national competitions with team sponsorships with major companies.
 Over half of all the copies of Starcraft sold in the world are in South Korea.
 Starcraft players are professional athletes.
 They have groupies and rivalries.
 Tournaments cater to packed stadiums filled with hundreds of thousands of people just to watchDon't believe me?.
 Starcraft in South Korea is like football is to Americans.
 When Starcraft 2 came out, it was pandemonium.
 Blizzard went to South Korea and held basically a Korean BlizzCon dedicated solely to Starcraft in the Seoul Olympic stadium.

 Russia seems to be very fond of classic turn-based strategies, further reinforcing the stereotype of Russians being good at chess.
 Among the favorites are Civilization, X-COM, Jagged Alliance, but most importantly, Heroes of Might and Magic, specifically the third part (Widely believed to be the best in the series by many, Russian or not).
-Wanna find a gamer that won't play a multiplayer match or two with you?
-Try.
+Go ahead, just try to find a gamer that won't play a multiplayer match or two of "Troika" with you.

 Also, that's a reason Nival Interactive's been trusted with making HoMM V. Russian fans wouldn't have forgiven them for doing badly, and, for the most part, it paid off.